apache/camel/MIGRATION.md

 ### Removed components

-We have removed all deprecated components from Camel 2.x, also including the old `camel-http` component. `camel-http4` has been renamed to `camel-http`.
+We have removed all deprecated components from Camel 2.x, also including the old `camel-http` component. `camel-http4` has been renamed to `camel-http`, and it's corresponding component package from `org.apache.camel.component.http4` to `org.apache.camel.component.http`.

 We removed `camel-jibx` component which wasn't working on JDK 8.